raroni/razdb/README.md

 RazDB
 =====

 The most advanced and most elegant DB system ever written in the history of man kind.
+Heavily inspired by [Learn C The Hard Way](http://c.learncodethehardway.org/book/ex17.html).

 How to compile
 --------------